0xsequence/waas-authenticator/README.md

 update waas-auth.conf `[admin] public_key = ".."` value.
 Note the JWT token generated for you as well.
 In the future, we should enhance this CLI tool.

+## Usage warnings

+- `CreateTenant` RPC takes `waasAccessToken` as argument.
+It's important that this token continues to be valid for as long as the tenant is active.
+Once set, this token **cannot be replaced** in the future.
+- Pay attention to the `upgradeCode` returned from `CreateTenant`.
+It is required for any `UpdateTenant` operation, it's returned only once and **cannot be retrieved ever again**.
+If lost, the tenant's configuration is stuck and impossible to change!